The Triune Brain Theory

 The Neocortex

-If the reptilian brain drives instinct and the limbic brain drives emotion, the neocortex is where logic shows up.
-This is the part of the brain responsible for reasoning, planning, numbers, and language.
-It’s what allows us to explain things, rationalize them, and make sense of the world in a structured way.
-It’s also the newest part of the brain in our evolution, and unlike the other two, it’s slower and more deliberate.
+If the reptilian brain drives instinct and the limbic brain drives emotion, the neocortex is where logic arrives.
+This is the newest and most sophisticated layer of the brain, responsible for reasoning, language, and analysis.
+It allows us to articulate thoughts, compare options, and build rational arguments.

 TL;DR: